 1. Root Cause Analysis

 The root cause is another way to say the essence of something.
 Therefore, root cause analysis is a systematic process used to identify the fundamental risks that are embedded in the project.
 This is a tool that says good management is not only responsive but preventative.
+Get started with our free root cause analysis template.

 Often root cause analysis is used after a problem has already come up.
 It seeks to address causes rather than symptoms.
 But it can be applied to assessing risk by going through the goals of any root cause analysis, which ask: What happened?
 How did it happen?
 Why did it happen?
 Once those questions are addressed, develop a plan of action to prevent it from happening again.